gattaca-com/based-op/chain-replay/README.md

 Moreover, the spawner duty is to make sure all the components are at the right head of the L2 chain we want to replay.
 As such, it sends either synchronization or rollback signals to the required components.

+At the time of writing, the spawner and its docker compose file is able to spawn two pairs of follower nodes, so that also frag propagation is tested.

 To spawn these components, the binary will runs small child processes with commands to spin up dedicated docker compose services.